-Each Party has the right to appeal the decision of the Equity Panel.
-Appeals are available after a complaint dismissal or after a final determination is made.
+Each Party has the right to appeal the decision of the decision-maker.
+Appeals are available after a final determination is made.
 Appeals can be made based on the following:

-- Procedural irregularities in the investigation affecting the outcome; - New evidence that could affect the outcome but was not reasonably available at the time the determination or dismissal was made; or - The Title IX Coordinator and Affirmative Action Officer, Investigator(s), or decision-makers had a bias or a conflict of interest that affected the outcome.
+- Procedural irregularities in the investigation affecting the outcome; - New evidence that could affect the outcome but was not reasonably available at the time the determination or dismissal was made; or - The Title IX Coordinator and Director of Institutional Equity, Investigator(s), or decision-maker had a bias or a conflict of interest that affected the outcome.